fs-wiai/latex-script/README.md

 * formatting paragraphs
 * lists
 * maths and formulas
-* source code listings (`minted` + `listings`)
+* source code listings (`listings` with an optional `minted` part)
 * graphics
 * tables
 * footnotes
 * references
 * literature management

-Most chapters contain exercises to be performed within the script itself, practically teaching the aspects that are introduced by the text.
+Most chapters contain exercises to practically apply the aspects that are introduced by the text.

 ## Getting started